India and the Geopolitics of the Indian Ocean

 Right now the crucial Persian Gulf and Malacca Strait is patrolled by the United States navy.
 The United States is beginning to look like a “overstretched” military power.
 Navies are very expensive.
 In the future, the American navy may not be able to fulfill all its global commitments.
 The United States is facing a rapid buildup of China;s navy and to counter this, America may have to concentrate more of its naval and air forces in the western Pacific.

 Countries along the Persian Gulf and the Malacca Strait may not want to see the American navy replaced by the Chinese navy.
-India would be the natural geopolitical alternative.
+India would be a potential geopolitical alternative.
+Also, India currently depends heavily on oil, natural gas, and fertilizer imports from the Persian Gulf.

 China will eventually be competing with Russia in North Asia after China no longer needs Russian oil and natural gas, a political consequence of China’s huge domestic investment in all forms of renewable energy and electric vehicles.
 Much of Russia’s Far East is land that was part of China but grabbed by tsarist Russia; it is an area with very few Russians and a growing Chinese population.
 Chinese maps include the area seized by Russia.